I created a groundbreaking app to treat tinnitus.

 Back to top

-A few people ask me how they can run the tinnitus app in the background without Android deciding to ‘sleep’ or even shut down the app when it’s in the background.
-A note on this, I am not allowed to circumvent Android’s power management myself – your Android device decides when to ‘sleep’ apps in the background in order to optimise battery use.
-Some apps are lucky – for example, my Relaxify app uses slightly less CPU, so it will usually run all night in the background – but not 100% of the time.
-Android still sometimes decides to sleep (or temporarily interrupt) the app in an attempt to save power.
-Whether or not an app CAN run in the background is a different issue to whether Android just decides the app should sleep while it’s there.
-So, here’s how to tell your Android device NOT to ‘sleep’ certain apps when they are running ‘in the background’.
+A few people ask me how they can run the tinnitus app in the background without Android deciding to ‘sleep’ or shut down the app when it’s in the background.
+A note on this, I am not allowed to circumvent Android’s power management myself – your Android device decides when to ‘sleep’ apps in the background, in order to optimise battery use.

 References